 transparent (fully revealing, without hiding or blocking out; showing through)

 lucid (easily-understood; intelligible without exerting a lot of effort)

 readily-grasped or comprehendable (able to be known in a way that can be put to use)

 Synoptic : Greek, "of one eye".
 The Gospels of Matthew, Mark, and Luke are called Synoptic because they are similar works to each other, for the most part covering the same events and using most of the same oral and written sources, making a fairly unified view of Jesus.
 The Gospel of John, however, is deliberately very different in the order of events, which events are described, and the point of view taken about the life and ministry of Jesus.
 Therefore John is a Gospel, but not Synoptic.
-In recent times, Scripture scholars have re-discovered the fact that each Synoptic Gospel has its own very special slant.
+In recent times, Gospel scholars have re-discovered the fact that each Synoptic Gospel has its own very special slant.
 Though they're not anywhere near as different as John's Gospel is, the Synoptics are each different works with their own vision to share.
 Yet the Synoptics stand together.

 Window and Verbal Icon: These are terms spun from Eastern Orthodox ideas.
 The Orthodox treat certain pictures, paintings, and other visual art of Biblical people and events, especially of Jesus and Mary, as windows from which to see Jesus and the Kingdom of God.
 The Bible is, in this view, the earthly icon of God's love and God's intent for the created world.
 More precisely, through it we can discover who God-with-us, Jesus, really is.
 Just as we can envision spiritual matters by meditating on a visual icon, so also the Spirit uses the Bible as the window through which the Spirit reveals Christ to us.
-The Bible ranks above visual icons, because it is the source of what is depicted in them.
+The Holy Writ ranks above visual icons, because it is the source of what is depicted in them.